Campus Safety

 Jeanne Clery Disclosure of Campus Security and Crimes Statistics Act

-Campus Safety Officers utilize foot and vehicle patrols to observe and report situations or activities which may pose a danger to persons or property.
+Campus Safety Officers utilize foot and vehicle patrols to observe and report situations or activities that may pose a danger to persons or property.
 The Campus Safety Office is located in the Student Center (D Building).
 Security can be reached at 973-300-2222.

 Campus Security Officers are not armed and do not have police powers, but they will assist you by responding to all complaints and emergencies on campus.
 If warranted, Security shall contact emergency services for Police, Fire, or EMS Response.
 Security Officers have received First Aid, CPR, and AED training in addition to instruction in campus public safety procedures.
 These Security Officers report to the Director of Campus Safety and Security, who may be reached at 973-300-2119.